 And now the results….

 1) I found that most retailers – not knowing that I was in the industry – offered a 5% to 7% discount off Rapp.
-This is a lower discount then is available in most retail stores and much lower then available on line.
+This is a lower discount than what is available in most retail stores and much lower then available on line.

 2) I found that over 70% of the stores I went into were offering either uncertified diamonds or stones that carried an EGL (at best) certificate.
 This is not to say that they didn’t have GIA or AGS diamonds in stock but they prefer to try and push the lower quality diamonds first! (read my page on EGL vs. GIA to understand why).